Mavis Beacon (character): Confusion

 Mavis Beacon is often thought to be a living or historical figure by the public.
 This confusion has led many to contact the software developers seeking to speak to, interview, or book Mavis for an event.
 Furthermore, as a result of Mavis Beacon's continuous use in computer typing software, and her image on millions of software boxes, many consumers have reported confabulations (i.e. false memories) of Mavis Beacon winning typing contests or appearing on talk shows.

-Documentary

-In 2022 Seeking Mavis Beacon, a documentary, was released to tell the story of Mavis Beacon, and its creation by the men behind the company, Joe Abrams, Les Crane and Walt Bilofsky.